mr2raccoon/caactus/README.md

 ### 9. Merging Data Tables and Table Export
 The next script will combine all tables from all images into one global table for further analysis.
 Additionally, the information stored in the file name will be added as columns to the dataset.
-- call the `table` script from the cmd prompt
+- call the `csv_summary` script from the cmd prompt
 - enter your respective `project_directory/8_batch_objectclassification/` directory by copying the filepath
 - for saving the global table enter your respective `project_directory/9_data_analysis/` directory by copying the filepath
 - Technically from this point on, you can continue to use whatever software / workflow your that is easiest for use for subsequent data analysis.